moding-il/bizdoc.core/README.md

 }
 ```

-The above code declares an interface that matches the data model on the server-side, with the same Subject property.The interface is then placed in the component implementation of the FormComponent\<T\> interface.
+The above code declares *MyFormModel* interface matching the the server-side data model, with Subject property.
+The interface is then placed in the component implementation of the FormComponent\<T\> interface.

-> Note the the client-side model property names use camel casing, and subject maps to servder-side Subject.
+> Note the the client-side model properties names use camel casing.

-Access form data from the onBind function.
-Store model in private property or assign it to FormGroup using patchValue() function.
+Access form data from the *onBind* function.

 Open my-form.component.html and replace the content of the file with the following: